sandzu/genetic-expressions/README.md

 # genetic-expressions
 ## Problem
 You're given an array of ordered, increasing integers `[1,2...9]`.
-You're tasked with finding a sequence of arithmetic operators such that when the operators are inserted between each integer, the result an expression that evaluates to a 100.
+You're tasked with finding a sequence of arithmetic operators such that when the operators are inserted between each integer, the result is an expression that evaluates to a 100.

 An example solution is `+-*+*++*`, since `1+2-3*4+5*6+7+8*9` evaluates to 100.
 ## Approaches